 If you’re interested in renting a car and driving to Granada, then you can do so on Rentalcars.com.

 The unit of currency in Spain is the Euro (EUR).

 We withdrew EUR from an ATM so we didn’t have to change any currency in Granada.
 This seems to be the de facto option in Spain and in many other European countries these days.

 If you plan on using your ATM card in Europe, then I suggest informing your bank beforehand.
 That way they don’t flag any transactions.
 In my experience, my ATM card works in some machines but not in others.
 I had no such problems in Spain.

 NOTE: Many ATMs in Europe will ask if you’d like to proceed “with or without conversion”.
 Always proceed WITHOUT conversion.
 Proceeding with conversion authorizes the foreign bank operating the ATM to do the conversion for you, usually at terrible exchange rates.

 If it’s your first time in Granada, then it’s best to stay in the historic city center.
 It’s the busiest part of town but it’s also the most convenient, putting you close to many of the city’s major attractions, tapas bars, shops, and restaurants.
 Aside from the city center, I think the Albayzin is another great place to stay.

 I’ve created a color-coded map to help you understand where these areas are.
-Click on the link for an interactive version of the map.
+Click on the link for a live version of the map.
 (Please note that marked areas are approximations only)

 RED – City Center